-Leisure and Aquatics operates Council's three aquatic and leisure facilities - Aquanation, Aquahub and Croydon Memorial Pool.
-It provides a wide range of activities and programs at affordable prices, to ensure that the Maroondah community, and visitors to the region, have the opportunity to access healthy lifestyle options.
-The Maroondah Leisure Sales and Membership team works in conjunction with Leisure and Aquatics and Communications and Engagement in acquiring new perpetual members, as well as the management of existing Maroondah Leisure members.
+Council operates three aquatic and leisure facilities - Aquanation, Aquahub and Croydon Memorial Pool, providing a wide range of activities and programs at affordable prices, to ensure that the Maroondah community, and visitors to Maroondah can access healthy lifestyle options.

+The Maroondah Leisure Sales and Membership team, work in conjunction with Leisure and Aquatics and Communications and Citizen Experience teams, to attract new perpetual members as well as managing existing Maroondah Leisure members.